 Tag: Pianist Newsletter

-The following article was recently published in Pianist magazine’s newsletter, and I hope it might be a useful practice tool for all those who are planning a weekend of piano practice!
+The following article was recently published in Pianist magazine’s newsletter.
+I hope it might be a useful practice tool for creating nice, even passages.
 Creating even passages, devoid of lumps, bumps, and rhythmic jerkiness, can be a demanding challenge.
-How can we practice fruitfully, encouraging fingers to work…
+How can we practice fruitfully, encouraging fingers to work optimally?
+Here are my 5 tips: 1….

 5 Tips to Instantly Improve a Performance

-If there’s a possibility to immediately improve any performance, most of us would jump at the chance!
+If there’s a possibility to immediately improve any performance, most of us would jump at the chance.
 My latest contribution to Pianist magazine’s newsletter offers a few suggestions which can be easily implemented into your practice session.
 I hope you find them helpful.
-5 Tips to Instantly Improve a Performance As a teacher, I’m often…
+As a teacher, I’m often asked how to instantaneously improve a performance….